mamn2/DelayVST/DEVELOPMENT.md

 ## Testing

 Testing is fairly difficult with audio files.
 I have found that the most effective way of testing is by adjusting your parameters on a sine wave.
+We use a sine wave because it has low harmonics and allows you to hear what is wrong with your plugin far more effectively than say, a piano sound, since piano has a lot of overtones.